pyta-uoft/website/index.md

 This error occurs when a list or tuple is indexed using the square bracket notation `my_list[...]`, but the value of the index is not an integer.

-Remember that the index tells the *position* in the list/tuple of the item to get.
+Remember that the index indicates the *position* of the item in the list/tuple.

 ~~~~ {include="E1126_invalid_sequence_index"}
 ~~~~